-MQTT is one of the most common used in IoT projects.
+MQTT is one of the most commonly used protocols in IoT projects.
 It stands for Message Queuing Telemetry Transport.

 It’s a lightweight protocol.
-Therefore it makes it easy to implement in coding and fast in data transmission.
+So, it’s easy to implement in software and fast in data transmission.

 It’s based on a messaging technique.
-Of course, you know how fast your messenger/WhatsApp message is traveling over the internet to the target person and so the MQTT protocol.
-It uses a similar technique to make the data transmission faster.
+Of course, you know how fast your messenger/WhatsApp message delivery is.
+Likewise, the MQTT protocol.

 Minimized data packets.
 Hence, low network usage.

 Low power usage.
 As a result, it saves the connected device’s battery.

 It’s real time!
 That’s is specifically what makes it perfect for IoT applications.

 How MQTT works

 Like any other internet protocol, MQTT is based on clients and a server.
 Likewise, the server is the guy who is responsible for handling the client’s requests of receiving or sending data between each other.

 MQTT server is called a broker and the clients are simply the connected devices.